-Ozempic is not approved for weight loss at this time.
+Ozempic is not approved by the Food and Drug Administration (FDA) for weight loss.
 It’s possible that this medication may decrease your appetite, which can cause weight loss to occur.
 However, the drug isn’t approved for this use.
-So, it’s not known if it may be safe or effective for weight loss.
+So, it’s not known whether it may be safe or effective for weight loss.

 In some cases, it’s possible for your doctor to prescribe Ozempic for off-label use.
-This means your doctor can prescribe the drug for a different use than what it was FDA approved for.
+This means your doctor can prescribe the drug for a different use than what it was approved for by the FDA.